Industry Showcase: Security and Resilience

 Keynote speakers

-Dheeren Vélu, Head of Innovation AU/NZ, CapGemini
+Dheeren Vélu, Head of Innovation AU/NZ, Capgemini

-Dr. Anthony Chesman, Research Director, CSIRO
+Dr. Anthony Chesman, Research Director of the Devices and Engineered Systems Program, CSIRO

 Panel discussion